jewelsofthought/neshama/site/personal/poems/depression.md

 ---
 title: Depression
-description: There is both the dark and the light side of everything
+description: There is both the dark side to everything
-tags: [poem]
+tags: null
+stars: '***'
 date: 2008-01-05T15:48:35.115Z
 modified: 2022-07-04T15:21:56.465Z
 ---